Hybrid Data Sources (JSON + database)

 range of log is json_source('logs/massive_log.json', '$[?(@.level == \"ERROR\")]')

-retrieve (log) where log.timestamp > :since
+retrieve (log.timestamp, log.message, log.level) where log.timestamp > :since

 ", ['since' => '2025-06-01']);